301 Park Hill Drive

 Fredericksburg, VA 22401

-Our location on Park Hill Drive is conveniently located off of Hospital Drive and Mary Washington Boulevard.
-We are near the Mary Washington Emergency Room.
+Center for Vein Restoration’s vein center in Fredericksburg is on the Rappahannock River in Virginia, south of Washington, D.C.
+Our clinic location on Park Hill Drive is conveniently located off Hospital Drive and Mary Washington Boulevard, near the Mary Washington Healthcare Emergency Room.

 Meet Dr. Soto